 Private First Class James T. Illingsworth was born on September 8, 1921.
 He graduated from Washington Park High School in Racine, Wisconsin and attended the Industrial Education program at The Stout Institute from 1940 to 1943.
 While at Stout, he was active in student organizations.
 He served as vice president of the Manual Arts Players and president of the Kappa Phi Sigma fraternity.
 He was also a member of the Stout Symphonic Singers.
 He enlisted in the Army on September 14, 1942, and married Stout student Leola Reynolds on June 27, 1944.
 He was stationed in Germany and served as a scout in advance of the Battle of the Bulge.
 He died in action in Eschweiler, Germany on November 24, 1944.
 He is buried in the Herni-Chapelle American Cemetery in Belgium.

 Lieutenant Junior Grade Kenneth Raymond Johnson was born in Red Wing, Minnesota in 1920.
 He attended the Winona State Teachers College for two years before he transferred to the Industrial Education program at The Stout Institute in 1940.
 While at Stout, he lived in Lynwood Hall and completed coursework including machine shop, printing, freehand drawing and welding.
 He enlisted in the Naval Reserve and served in the Pacific theatre.
-He was killed in action on January 7, 1946.
+Following the end of the war, Johnson was killed while on duty on January 7, 1946.
 He is memorialized at the Manila American Cemetery in Fort Bonifacio, Philippine Islands.

 Second Lieutenant Hjalmer Molner was born on September 19, 1921 and grew up in Menomonie, Wisconsin.
 From 1939 to 1940, he studied Industrial Education at The Stout Institute.
 While at Stout, he was a member of the all-school champion intramural basketball team.
 On September 3, 1940, he enlisted in the Army Air Corps and was stationed in Germany.
 He died during his 17th mission with the 452nd Bombardment Group (H).
 On April 7, 1945, his B-17 was hit by enemy fire and crashed over Steinhuder Lake near Shwarmstedt, Germany.
 He is buried in St. Paul’s Cemetery in Menomonie, Wisconsin.

 Staff Sergeant Richard Notebaart was born on May 11, 1920, and attended The Stout Institute’s Industrial Education program from 1939 to 1941.
 While at Stout he played football, and was active in the Stout Typographical Society and Phi Omega Beta.
 He was also a member of The Tower yearbook staff.
 Notebaart served with the 444th Bombardment Squadron of the Army Air Force.
 While he was stationed in Africa and Sardinia, he routinely wrote letters about his service to The Stoutonia student newspaper.
 He offered many accounts of his war experiences to the students at Stout and reported that he had participated in more than 100 bombing raids.
-He was killed in action over Germany on August 31, 1945.
+He served with occupying Allied forces in postwar Germany, and on August 31, 1945, he died in a plane crash.
 He is buried at St. Mary’s Cemetery in Saint Paul, Minnesota.

 Lieutenant Edward Sheldon Rock was born September 21, 1924.
 He graduated from Hudson High School in 1942.
 He attended the Stout Institute from September 1942 to February 1943.
 While at Stout he took courses toward a degree in Industrial Education, played in the band and orchestra and lived in Lynwood Hall.
 In April 1942 he enlisted in the Army Air Forces and completed more than 25 flight missions.
 On January 21, 1945 he died when his plane crashed in the Po Valley of Italy.
 He was awarded the Purple Heart and an Air Medal for his service.
 He is buried in Fort Snelling National Cemetery in Minneapolis, Minnesota.